-Youth to be served shall be boys between the ages of fifteen (15) to eighteen (18) years of age who are committed to the Department after being assessed and referred as appropriate for a nonsecure residential placement and are in need of MHOS.
-Youth who receive MHOS shall meet the eligibility criteria provided in Attachment A-2.
+Youth to be served shall be boys between the ages of nine (9) to eighteen (18) years of age who are committed to the Department after being assessed and referred as appropriate for a nonsecure residential placement and are in need of Developmental Disability Services (DDS) or Borderline Developmental Disability Services (BDDS).
+Youth who receive DDS or BDDS shall meet the eligibility criteria provided in Attachments A-2 or A-3, respectively.

 - B. Limits on Youth to be Served - 1.
 Program services shall be limited to youth referred for program admission from the Department.
 The Department prohibits the placement in the program of anyone other than youth under the Department's jurisdiction. - 2.
-There shall be no sharing or co-mingling of education, any sport activity, vehicle transportation, etc. with youth committed to the Department and youth who are not under the Department's jurisdiction. - C. Length of Stay
+There shall be no on-site sharing or co-mingling of education, any sport activity, or vehicle transportation with youth committed to the Department and youth who are not under the Department's jurisdiction, unless otherwise approved by the Department. - C. Length of Stay

-The length of stay depends on the youth's assessed risk to reoffend and the progress the program and the youth has made in reducing the youth's criminogenic needs and risk factors and addressing the youth's treatment needs and increasing the protective factors of the youth.
+The length of stay depends on the youth's assessed risk to reoffend, and the progress the program and the youth have made in reducing the youth's criminogenic needs and risk factors and addressing the youth's treatment needs and increasing the protective factors of the youth.

-The estimated length of stay for boys referred to a nonsecure residential program is 3-9 months.
-The actual length of stay is wholly determined by the needs of each youth, not length of stay estimates.
 The Respondent shall describe the unique delinquency interventions and treatment services to be offered for youth who are at a low or moderate risk to reoffend.